SlashDB/angular-slashdb/README.md

 }
 ```

-### You can set its values by hand or use some of the convinience methods we provide with _slashDBProvider_ i.e.
+### You can set its values by hand or use some of the convenience methods we provide with _slashDBProvider_ i.e.

 ## setEndpoint
 ```javascript